taskiq-python/taskiq-aiogram/README.md

 This repo adds integration between your aiogram application and taskiq.

-It runs all startup and shutdown events of your application and adds 3 dependencies, that you can use in your tasks.
+It runs all startup and shutdown events of your application and adds 2 dependencies, that you can use in your tasks.

-1. Executor - your executor;
-2. Dispatcher - that were used along with executor;
+1. Dispatcher - that were used along with executor;
-3. Bot - your bot instance.
+2. Bot - your bot instance.

 ## Usage

-Add an executor to your main file and make it possible to available for import.
-By default AioGram hides the way it creates executor, but since we want to use startup and shutdown events, you have to manually define your executor.

-For example:
+Define startup and shutdown events for your dispatcher.
+We use events, because we need to identify what your bot wants to do on startup and shutdown.

+Also, it's useful for bot developers to distinct buisness logic from startup of the bot.

+Below you'll find an example, how to integrate taskiq with your favorite bot framework.

 ```python
 import asyncio